 - The number of shareholders after the transfer of control to the EOT cannot exceed 40% of the total number of employees.

 - Whilst generous, the tax breaks available will vary depending on your circumstances and we will be happy to give you an idea what these could be.

-Why consider an EOT?
+Why consider an Employee Ownership Trust?

-An EOT can be a neat tax effective solution to address succession issues and is one of the drivers for considering this structure.
+An EOT can be a neat tax-effective solution to address succession issues and is one of the drivers for considering this structure.
 Furthermore: